zodern/meteor-relay/README.md

 The schema is used to provide types for for the `run` function's parameter, and to check the arguments when calling the method.

+The `name` is optional.
+If it is not provided, the babel plugin will add one based on the export name and file name.
+For example, if a method exported as `createProject` did not have a name, the generated name might look like `createProjectM2962a`.

 `createMethod` returns a function you can use to call the method.
 The function returns a promise that resolves with the result.
 The result will have the same type as the return value of the `run` function.

 ```ts